Gianforte School of Computing

 Research Facilities

 Graduate research and coursework can be performed on systems owned and operated by the School of Computing.
 On-campus work is typically performed in laboratories or graduate student offices.
 A typical machine is a dual boot (Linux / Windows) PC.
-In addition, MSU's University Information Technology Center provides additional computing infrastructure.
+MSU's University Information Technology Center provides additional computing infrastructure.

 Financial Assistance